-- Approximately one-third (up to 13 hours) of the course work may be taken outside the English Department. - Extra-departmental courses may be taken from departments that offer graduate study, preferably the PhD. - The other discipline pursued by a student must be related to and used in the dissertation, and a faculty member from the related department(s) must be on the advisory committee. - Students may not use another discipline as a Qualifying Exam area, but may submit a Qualifying Paper in another discipline.
+- Approximately one-third (up to 13 hours) of the course work may be taken outside the English Department. - Extra-departmental courses may be taken from departments that offer graduate study, preferably the PhD. - The other discipline pursued by a student must be related to and used in the dissertation, and a faculty member from the related department(s) must be on the advisory committee. - Students may not use another discipline as a Qualifying Exam area, but may submit a Qualifying Paper in another discipline as a Qualifying Assessment in that area.